IRNAS/arribada-pmp/README.md

 src="/pics/IMG_20180122_095626.jpg"  width="400px" height="300px"></span>

 To mount the APMP to pole, first take mount, clamp jaws and screws.
-Insert the four scews through the holes of the mount and the first two clamp jaws.
+Insert the four screws through the holes of the mount and the first two clamp jaws.

 <span><img